 The other big difference between sole proprietorships and more formal business structures is the fact that sole proprietors are allowed to commingle business and personal assets as much as they want to.
 With LLCs and corporations, ownership is required to keep their assets separate from those of the company.
 The downside of this aspect for sole proprietors is that if your business is sued, creditors are free to pursue your personal assets like your house, car, personal bank accounts, etc. For corporations and LLCs, creditors are limited to your business assets.

-While the sole proprietor is such a simple business classification that Washington DC doesn’t even require a business registration process or any type of fees, depending on how you use your sole proprietorship and what industry you operate in, you still might have some important steps that need to be taken.
+While the sole proprietor is such a simple business classification that District of Columbia (DC) doesn’t even require a business registration process or any type of fees, depending on how you use your sole proprietorship and what industry you operate in, you still might have some important steps that need to be taken.

 When it comes to issues of taxation, licenses and permits, or even the name you want to call your sole proprietorship, you do need to be vigilant to make sure you’re not overlooking anything.

-We hope this guide helped you answer any questions you had for sole proprietorships in Washington DC, and we wish you success with your business!
+We hope this guide helped you answer any questions you had for sole proprietorships in District of Columbia (DC), and we wish you success with your business!